Win Tickets to the 2nd Annual Northeast Auction with Barrett-Jackson

 Barrett-Jackson, the world’s greatest collector car auctions, is returning to Mohegan Sun for the 2nd Annual Northeast Auction, Wednesday June 21st through Saturday June 24th.
 For tickets and more information visit barrett-jackson.com.

-Tickets are on sale now… but all this week you can win tickets with Ray Dunaway.
+Tickets are on sale now… but all this week you can win tickets with Jim Vicevich.

-Tune in to Ray Dunaway each morning this week for your chance to call-in… When you hear the cue to call, dial 1-800-953-1080 and you could win a pair of tickets to see the event!
+Tune in to Sound Off CT with Jim Vicevich every day this week for your chance to call-in… When you hear the cue to call, dial 1-800-953-1080 and you could win a pair of tickets to see the event!

 For more information on the 2nd Annual Northeast Auction with Barrett Jackson at Mohegan Sun, Click Here!